-As the calendar turns from September to October, the leaves turn from green to gold, red, brown, orange.
+As the days begin to grow shorter, the leaves turn from green to gold, red, brown, orange.
 The green tree canopy of summer gives way to a rainbow of autumn colours and many of us wistfully watch the leaves fall to the ground.
 Others of us just think, "Great, now I have to rake the lawn."

 If that blanket of dead leaves awaits you, you'll need not only a rake but also a few safe raking reminders:

 Wait for the full fall: Before you reach for your rake, wait for the full fall of leaves.
 Aside from some spot-clearing on pathways, it's better to plan one big rake job.
 Quick, small clean-ups may tempt you to take safety shortcuts that could spell trouble in the form of slips, falls, and sore muscles.

 Choose your tools wisely: The right rake for you may not be the right rake for someone else.
 Shop around for one that is a comfortable fit for your height.
 And while it may be tempting to buy a cheaper, lightweight rake made from plastic, be warned that the lighter the rake, the more energy you will need to use to move and scoop up piles of leaves.
 Opt for a rake that has a handle with gripping material.
 Ergonomic rakes are also available, specially designed for comfort and ease of use and to prevent injury.

 Dress the part: Wear lightweight clothes that keep you warm enough without trapping sweat you may build up.
 Shoes should be supportive and comfortable, and should have slip-proof soles in case you come across a patch of wet leaves.
 Slip on a pair of sturdy gloves featuring grip material to help keep your hands around the rake handle.
 If you're allergic to mould and mildew, consider wearing a mask to cover your nose and mouth.